-Sometimes you may have some minor or occasional neck or back soreness that only flares up when you are very active, for instance doing a lot of bending or heavy lifting that you are not accustomed to do.
-This may just be a nuisance or something that makes you careful in your activities.
+Sometimes you may have some minor or occasional neck or back soreness that only flares up when you are very active, for instance when you are doing a lot of bending or heavy lifting that is not part of your regular routine.
+This may just be a nuisance or something that makes you more careful in your activities.

-If you were not getting any treatment before the accident for the area of the body that was injured in the collision, your records will show that you that you hadn't been to the doctor for any complaints relating to the pre-existing condition and that you weren't taking any prescription medication for it or receiving any treatment at all.
-If you were leading an active life working, playing sports, handling household chores, and doing your job, without any difficulties, then we will be able to show that this accident did indeed aggravate a pre-existing condition.
-We'll be able to show that the incident caused by the defendant (whether a collision, a fall, or some other cause) is the reason you have pain, stiffness, or other symptoms, and that you are limited in your activities.
+If you were not receiving medical treatment before the accident for the area of the body that was injured in the collision, your records will show that.
+If you were leading an active life working, playing sports, handling household chores, and doing your job without any difficulties, then a personal injury attorney should be able to easily prove that this accident did indeed aggravate a pre-existing condition.
+They should be able to demonstrate that the incident caused by the defendant (whether a collision, a fall, or some other cause) is the reason you have pain, stiffness, or other symptoms, and that you are limited in your activities as a result.

 Sometimes an injured claimant's pre-existing condition has caused them to have some symptoms or treatment before the accident, but the accident has aggravated their condition and made it worse, requiring them to have additional or different treatment.
 An experienced attorney will determine how to best prove their client's aggravation.
 If a doctor’s opinion of your new injuries and how they have aggravated a pre-existing condition are not apparent in your medical records, then an attorney will typically meet with your doctor and review those medical records to obtain their informed opinion to strengthen your case.